hmemcpy/hmemcpy.com/source/_posts/2009-02-05-5-ways-resharper-changed-my-programming-style.md

 **2. Manually create constructors, fields, properties**

-Meet one of my best friends &ndash; **Generate** (Alt-Insert).
+Meet one of my best friends - **Generate** (Alt-Insert).
 Pressing this shortcut anywhere in the file will popup this menu:
 {% asset_img image3.png %}

 If I select **Constructor** from the menu, I'll get a dialog in which I'll be able to specify constructor parameters, and automatically map them into local fields.